Get Started

 By using an LLM Node, you can generate output based on the input values with only a simple prompt.

-Click +Add Node at the bottom of the canvas, then drag and drop the LLM Node from the AI category.
+Click +Add Node in the left panel of the canvas, then drag and drop the LLM Node from the AI category.

 In this tutorial, we will use Azure OpenAI LLM.